JanetMatsen/protocols/_posts/2014-10-11-his-tag-purification-from-flasks.md

   * In JM's previous experiments, the wash buffer does strip of some of the desired protein, so washing too aggressively can also be bad.
   * Until 10/2014 all purifications had been done with gravity flow.
 It is possible that the accelerated speed at which "the pig" pulls solution through is too fast for equilibration.
 It may be desirable to swirl wash solution around the resin in "the pig" case.
 Just record the strategy used.
 * Wash twice with salty wash buffer, then twice with un-salty wash buffer.
+  * 2015/2 update: **10mM imidazole strips off ADH 3K9D significantly**.
+Only do one wash at this concentration.
+Test 5mM imidazole next.
   * Make tally marks to record each, especially if you are washing columns at different times making it difficult to recall how many each has been washed.
   * Use ~1mL each wash.